scottpetrovic/krita-org-hugo/content/en/posts/2018/interview-with-holdxtorevive.md

 ![](images/Saladin’s-White-Wolf-800.png)

-That is hard to say, but in a pinch I would say the one titled “Saladin’s White Wolf”.
+That is hard to say, but in a pinch I would say the one titled "Saladin’s White Wolf".
 I was really happy how the background came out, it was also the one to be picked out and promoted by Bungie on their twitter.

 ### What techniques and brushes did you use in it?